OlevanA/petrocastm/README.md

 unit = "EJ"# Here the user can change the Unit that is used
 ```
 ### ** Prepare the Configuration File and CSV Files**
-If you want to use your own data, take a look at structure of the CSV. files and make sure your files are
+If you want to use your own data, take a look at the structure of the CSV. files and make sure your files are
 structured in the same way!

 ---------------------------------------------------------------------------------------------------------------------